The contour gauge in use: telling untold: Local and non-local gauge matching

+On the other hand, focusing on only the $N$ vector projection, there is no additional information to see from which vectors $A$ or $B$ the given projection has been performed.

-Let us focus on the axial local gauge defined by $A^+(x)=0$.
-The non-local analog of this gauge is given by Eqn.~(\ref{CG-1}) provided the starting point is $x_0=-\infty$.
-As mentioned, the local gauge suffers from the residual gauge transformations (which can lead to the spurious pole uncertainties) whilst the non-local contour gauge fixes all the gauge freedom in the finite space (see for instance \cite{Anikin:2021oht}).
-Indeed, we should consider the local axial gauge as an equation on the gauge function $\theta(x)$, {\it i.e.}
+Coming back to the local axial gauge, we notice that the local gauge suffers from the residual gauge transformations (which can lead to the spurious pole uncertainties) till the non-local contour gauge fixes all the gauge freedom in the finite space (see for instance \cite{Anikin:2021oht}).
+Indeed, consider the local axial gauge as an equation on the gauge function $\theta(x)$, {\it i.e.}

 where $x=(x^-, \tilde x)$ with $\tilde x= (x^+, {\bf x}_\perp)$.
 We can readily find a solution of this equation which takes the form of the undetermined integration as

 or the form of determined integration as